iot-salzburg/STL-tweaker/README.md

 # STL-Tweaker
 ## The STL-Tweaker is an auto-rotate module which finds the STL or 3mf object's optimal orientation on the printing platform to improve the efficiency of the 3D print.

-This version is deprecated, please change to the latest, much faster version?
+This version is deprecated, please change to the latest, much faster version

 [Tweaker 3](https://github.com/ChristophSchranz/Tweaker-3)

 Author: Christoph Schranz, 12.01.2016